 A block of rigid foam makes an inexpensive and handy drill bit holder.
 Just poke the bits into the foam, reusing the same hole each time you return a bit.
 Push the bits almost all the way to the bottom of the foam block, so the holder won’t be top-heavy and tumble over. — Terry Andrews

-After you finish painting, and before you close the paint can, paint a line across the label to show the paint level.
+After you finish painting a room, and before you close the paint can, paint a line across the label to show the paint level.
 That way you’ll know how much and what color paint is in the can without opening it. — Lulu Thompson

 Fiberglass window screening gets spotted and discolored after a few seasons in the sun.
 Bring your screens back to life with an automotive vinyl protectant like Armor All or Son-Of-A-Gun.
 Hold a sponge behind the screen when you spray to catch the spray-through, then wipe over the entire screen on both sides.
 It’ll make them look like new for several more seasons. — Jim Maurer